jrawbits/VisionEval-Wiki-JR/Getting-Started.md

 ```

 ## Running VE Models
 There are multiple ways to run VisionEval models.
+The models folder in this repository contains example models for running VERPAT and VERSPM.

 ### Running VERPAT or VERSPM from within R
-  1. Git clone (i.e. copy) this repository to your computer.
+  1. Git clone this repository to your computer in order to get the example models.
+A zipped version of the repository is available [here](https://github.com/gregorbj/VisionEval/archive/master.zip) for download.
   2. Start R and run the following commands:

 ```